Key for Calendar display

 An extra month

 The position in the year that the Chinese leap (intercalary) month is added varies from year to year.
 In 2012 it was added after the fourth month and in 2014 after the ninth month.
-The month is called after the normal month it follows with the addition of ‘leap’闰 rùn month.
+The month is called after the normal month it follows with the addition of ‘leap’闰 rùn in the month's name.
 So the sequence in 2012 was 四月 sì yuè followed by 四闰月 sì rùn yuè.
 A year with a leap or double 8th month is considered an unlucky year (1976, 1995, 2014 and 2033).
 The addition of a whole extra month gives a length of year that can vary from 353 to 385 days.

 The invention of the lunar calendar is attributed to the Yellow Emperor back in the mists of ancient China.
 Very accurate astronomical measurements need to be taken to keep the lunar calendar in step with the complex orbit of the moon.
 For many centuries the Purple Mountain Astronomical Institute ➚ at Nanjing calculated the calendar for China.